DougHaber/gqrx-remote/README.md

 # GQRX::Remote

-This module provides a Perl interface over the [Gqrx Remote protocol](http://gqrx.dk/doc/remote-control).
+This module provides a Perl interface for the [Gqrx remote control protocol](http://gqrx.dk/doc/remote-control).

 GQRX::Remote only uses core Perl modules, and so has no dependencies.
 It should run anywhere Perl can run.